huggingface/huggingface_hub/CONTRIBUTING.md

    $ make style
    ```

-   `huggingface_hub` also uses `flake8` and a few custom scripts to check for coding mistakes.
+   `huggingface_hub` also uses `ruff` and a few custom scripts to check for coding mistakes.
 Quality
    control runs in CI, however you can also run the same checks with:

    ```bash